Bellman filtering and smoothing for state-space models: Parameter estimation by likelihood approximation

 \begin{corollary} Take the linear Gaussian state-space model specified in Corollary~\ref{corol1}.
 Assume that the Kalman-filtered covariance matrices $\{\bm{P}_{t|t}\}$ are positive definite.
 Estimator~\eqref{approximate estimator} then equals the MLE. \end{corollary}

-Estimator~\eqref{approximate estimator} is only slightly more computationally demanding than standard maximum likelihood estimation of the Kalman filter.
-The sole source of additional computational complexity derives from the fact that the Bellman filter in Table~\ref{table11} or~\ref{table1} may perform several optimisation steps for each time step, while the Kalman filter performs only one.
+Estimator~\eqref{approximate estimator} is only slightly more computationally demanding than static-parameter estimation using the Kalman filter.
+The sole source of additional computational complexity derives from the fact that the Bellman filter in Table~\ref{table2} or~\ref{table3} may perform several optimisation steps for each time step, while the Kalman filter performs only one.
 However, because each optimisation step is straightforward and few steps are typically required, the additional computational burden is negligible.